adjorn/560/README.md

 #	To validated poly-k adjusted test through Monte Carlo simulation.
 #	Generated data sets with Weibull tumor onset distribution.
 #	Access the size and the power of the test.
+# 10-fold cross validation, leave one out cross validation, bagging, confusion matrix,and bootstrap were applied.